martijndwars/spoofax-gradle-plugin/README.md

 # Spoofax Gradle Plugin

-The Spoofax Gradle plugin makes it possible to build Spoofax languages with Gradle.
+The Spoofax Gradle plugin makes it possible to build [Spoofax](https://www.metaborg.org/) languages with Gradle.

 ## Building

 To compile and package the plugin:

 ```
-gradlew assemble
+gradle assemble
 ```

-To publish the plugin to Maven local:
+To publish the plugin to your local Maven repository:

 ```
-gradlew pTML
+gradle pTML
 ```

 ## Usage